rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 categories: rxjava rx
 ---

 Once you start writing RxJava code you realize that some things can be done in different ways and sometimes it's hard to identify best practices right away.
-Error handling is one of this things.
+Error handling is one of these things.

 So, what is the best way to handle errors in RxJava and what are the options?